YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 * MUPIP actions find kill_in_prog (KILLs in progress) to be non-zero after a one minute wait on a region.
 Note that YottaDB internally maintains a list of PIDs (up to a maximum of 8 PIDs) currently doing a KILL operation.

-* A process encounters conditions that produce the following operator log messages: BUFOWNERSTUCK, INTERLOCK_FAIL, JNLPROCSTUCK, SHUTDOWN, WRITERSTUCK, MAXJNLQIOLOCKWAIT, MUTEXLCKALERT, SEMWT2LONG, and COMMITWAITPID.
+* A process encounters conditions that produce the following syslog messages: BUFOWNERSTUCK, INTERLOCK_FAIL, JNLPROCSTUCK, SHUTDOWN, WRITERSTUCK, MAXJNLQIOLOCKWAIT, MUTEXLCKALERT, SEMWT2LONG, and COMMITWAITPID.

 You can use this as a monitoring facility for processes holding a resource for an unexpected amount of time.
 Typically, for the shell script or command pointed to by ydb_procstuckexec, you would write corrective actions or obtain the stack trace of the troublesome processes (using their PIDs).
 YottaDB passes arguments to the shell command/script in the order specified as follows: